-In 1872 the villages of Rondout and Kingston joined to form the City of Kingston and on January 26, 1887 the “Rondout Social Maennerchor” of the City of Kingston was incorporated by the New York State Department of State.
-The Petition of Incorporation stated that the object and business of the organization would be “the mutual improvement of the members through social interests and the cultivation of vocal and instrumental music.”
+In 1872 the Villages of Rondout and Kingston joined to form the City of Kingston and on January 26, 1887 the “Rondout Social Maennerchor” of the City of Kingston was incorporated by the New York State Department of State.
+The Petition of Incorporation stated that the object and business of the Organization would be “the mutual improvement of the members through social interests and the cultivation of vocal and instrumental music.”

 In 1918 the Maennerchor moved to the McMillen Building on the Strand where their 50th anniversary was celebrated.
-In the 1930’s the Maennerchor’s current property on Greenkill Avenue was purchased.
-A new building was dedicated on February 4, 1940.
+In the l930’s their current property on Greenkill Avenue was purchased and a new building was dedicated on February 4, 1940.

+With the exception of the WWI and WWII years, membership in the Maennerchor has been maintained between 100 and 140 members.
 The Maennerchor struggled during the years from the beginning of WWI until the end of WWII.
-After the end of World War II there was a resurgence of activity, and on February 21, 1948 the 80th Anniversary Concert was held with the Germania Singing Society of Poughkeepsie sharing in the festivities.
-On May5, 1950 the organization formally changed its name to the Kingston Maennerchor, Inc.
+After 1945 there was a resurgence of activity and on February 21, 1948 the 80th Anniversary Concert was held.
+On May 5, 1950 the Organization formally changed its name to the Kingston Maennerchor, Inc.

-construction of a forty foot addition was begun.
+With the growth of membership and activities more room was needed and in 1977 a 40-foot addition was begun.
 The newly expanded hall was dedicated on May 14, 1978 when the members celebrated their 110th anniversary.
 It is to be noted that although construction of the shell was contracted out most of the interior work was done by members.

-As the Maennerchor has grown over the years, and with more and more non-singers joining, the by-laws have evolved to reflect a growing interest in promoting German language and culture.
-In that respect, we have hosted two choruses from Germany, we sponsor scholarships for high school seniors studying the German language, we encourage adults to learn German, and host a variety of related events and activities.
-On June 24, 2006 the US Department of Treasury Internal Revenue Service designated the Maennerchor as a 501c3 not for profit charity.
+As the Maennerchor has grown over the years, and with more and more non-singers joining, the bylaws have evolved to reflect a growing interest in promoting German language and culture.
+In that respect one of our concerts is a sing-along specifically structured to involve audience participation in songs sung in English and German.
+We sponsor scholarships for high school seniors studying the German language or choral music, encourage adults to learn German and host a variety of related activities.
+On June 24, 2006 the US Department of Treasury Internal Revenue Service designated the Maennerchor as a 501c3 not-for-profit public charity.